Welcome to a soft and romantic French Christmas kitchen tour, featuring a non-traditional palette of blush pink, green, and white.

 This year I’m taking a little bit of a departure from last year’s Christmas color scheme – not too much – just slightly 😉 I’m still doing my take on French country style, but rather than just having whites and greens like last year, I’m adding some touches of soft pinks, blush, and copper.
 And I’m loving the result!

-If you’re a regular reader or were here for last year’s Christmas tours, you know I love my little bottle brush trees.
+If you’re a regular reader then you know I love my little bottle brush trees.
 I’m finding them harder to find lately, so I’m glad I added a few to my collection last year.
 I just find them so charming!

 I’ve decorated the kitchen mantel pretty simply, as always.
 A little white wreath, a bottle brush tree, and a few sprigs of seeded eucalyptus create a sweet vignette.
 And of course, copper on the stove is a must for me these days!

-In the corner of my kitchen counter where I always like to have a seasonal vignette, I’ve grouped a few ornaments with another bottle brush tree and a couple of my vintage Santas.
+In the corner of my kitchen counter where I always like to have a seasonal vignette, I’ve grouped a few ornaments with a couple of my vintage Santas.

 Here is a little of the blush pink I spoke about earlier.
-A mercury tree in blush along with a few pink ornaments makes a sweet statement on the counter.
+A mercury tree in blush along with a few silver and pink ornaments makes a sweet statement on the counter.

 And a little tree made his appearance in the kitchen!
 I’ve never had one in here before and I love the cheer it brings.
 And I decided to leave it bare – just a simple green tree in a vintage zinc bucket.

 I’m loving these vintage-style brass bells!
-They impart that simple French style I like so much, and of course, anything vintage is okay by me 😉
+They impart a European or French style Christmas that I like so much!

 I’ve often seen little wreaths on the backs of dining chairs but I’d never done it myself until this year.
 Such a charming little addition!